 A tip for more advanced ski families is to book First Tracks.
-Guides are available in 2-6 hour increments for up to three guests, booking begins at 8 a.m. before public access for $49 plus, $99 per hour with a two hour minimum.
 First Tracks is available to blue, blue black, and black trail skiers and riders only.
 This tour helps with advanced skills on the bumps and showing skiers runs they may not have yet skied.

 What’s new?
-The iconic Sunnyside Lift within the Mary Jane Territory at Winter Park Resort is getting a much-needed upgrade with the addition of a new high-speed, six-passenger lift for the 2019-20 season, part of $16 million in investment for next season.
+The iconic Sunnyside Lift within the Mary Jane Territory at Winter Park Resort received a much-needed upgrade with the addition of a new high-speed, six-passenger lift in the 2019-20 season, part of $16 million in investment.

 And they all offer so much more than skiing and snowboarding.
 There’s magical ice skating, snowshoeing, roasting s’mores, free and adrenaline-inducing sledding and so much more.
 There’s certainly no shortage of things to do with kids in Colorado.